JamesPhippsTan/EnvGen_ExpVar/README.md

 GraVe_Mapping - Gra(mmar) Ve(qtl) mappping in each diet (Figure 4 and supplement).
 Contains modified versions of tensorqtl python codes (substitute these files into an existing conda installation) and veqtl mapper D code (requires following https://funpopgen.github.io/veqtl-mapper/ to build from source but using the files here instead of those in the default git clone).
 Snakemake pipeline in progress for better flow and ease of reproducibility.

-FDI_cal - used to be able to calculate the fraction (F) of derived (D) SNPs that increase (I) the metric of interest, either mean expression for eQTL or variability in expression for veQTL
+FDI_cal - used to be able to calculate the fraction (F) of derived (D) SNPs that increase (I) the metric of interest, either mean expression for eQTL or variability in expression for veQTL, and plot a distribution of this fraction for a defined set of SNPs.

-pipelines - snakemake pipelines integrating analyses and codes in GraVe_Mapping and FDI_cal to allow quicker reproducibility of the results and greater flexibility to be adapted to more complex experimental designs.
+pipelines - snakemake pipelines integrating analyses and codes in GraVe_Mapping and FDI_cal to allow (1) quicker reproducibility of the results in the manuscript and (2) adaptation to more complex experimental designs.